 Rock.
 Rock structures have always existed.
 It is the longest-lasting building material and is usually readily available.
 There are many types of rock, all with differing properties making them better or worse for different uses.
 Rock is a very dense material so while it can offer a lot of protection, its main disadvantage as a building material is its weight and hardness.
 In addition, stone is hard to keep warm without using large amounts of heating resources.
 Dry-stone walls (that is to say, walls with no joining material - or mortar - between the individual stones) have been built for an incredibly long time.
-Different forms of mortar can of course be used to hold the stones together, and cement is the most common now.
+Different forms of mortar can of course be used to hold the stones together, and loads, keeping its strength while bending, and is extremely strong when compressed vertically.
+There are many different types of wood with different properties and some species are better for various uses than others.
+In earlier times, wood was used unprocessed in the form of logs when building large structures.